shailraj24/Starbucks-clone/readme.md

 ## Intro

-Hey there i'm Raj Shailraj and i made this antire New starbucks site
+Hey there i'm Raj Shailraj and i made this antire New starbucks site with only HTML and Tailwind CSS.

 ## Outcomes